GeoTecINIT/WearOSSensors/README.md

 launches a notification to warn the user that some permissions need to be granted.
 However, we **do not** provide a mechanism to ask the permissions, we delegate that task on the developer.
 Why?
 To customise the way the permissions are required.
-In other words, the developer has to provide a class reference of an activity for requesting permissions, and the library will start that activity when any permission is required and the user taps into the notification warning him/her.
+In other words, the developer has to provide a class reference of an activity for requesting permissions using the [`PermissionsManager`](#permissionsmanager), and the library will start that activity when any permission is required and the user taps into the notification warning him/her.

 We have tried to make it easy for you to implement that activity:
-- You have access to the permissions that you have to request.
+- You have access to the permissions that you have to request using the [`IntentManager`](#intentmanager).
-- After the user grants or denies a permission, you have to tell the smartphone that which permissions have been granted and which ones not.
+- After the user grants or denies a permission, you have to tell the smartphone that which permissions have been granted and which ones not using the [`MessagingClient`](#messagingclient).
   Remember: the smartphone is the one who starts the data collection, including the request for permissions.

 Here you can see an example of an activity for requesting permissions:
 ```java